Chiark-Collective/Pointcept/report/main.typ

 An alternative approach to handling the "other" category involves transforming the classification problem from an N-class to an N-1 class scenario by removing the explicit "other" category.
 This modification necessitates altering the network's output layers to abandon the prediction of explicit class probabilities that sum to one.
 Instead, an element-wise sigmoid output layer could be employed, allowing the model to predict independent scores between zero and one for each cardinal class.
 In this paradigm, predictions of "other" would be defined as instances where the scores of all other classes fall below a predetermined threshold.
-Conversely, if the "other" class score is sufficiently high, it would be selected as the prediction.
-In cases where these threshold conditions are not met, the model would default to selecting the class with the second-highest probability.

 Although this method offers a means to circumvent the ambiguous semantics of the "other" label within the PPT module, it may introduce complexity and rely on additional heuristics.
 Consequently, more robust and sophisticated techniques are recommended to address the underlying classification challenges directly rather than implementing workaround solutions.